 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Coordination: Adjusting actions in relation to others’ actions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Related Job Titles for this Occupation:

-In 2016, there was an estimated number of 116,600 jobs in the United States for Flight Attendant.
+There were about 116,600 jobs for Flight Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 11,900 new jobs for Flight Attendant by 2026.
 There will be an estimated 14,200 positions for Flight Attendant per year.

 The states with the most job growth for Flight Attendant are Florida, Oregon, and Washington.
 Watch out if you plan on working in Idaho, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.